-February brought with it yet another welcome surprise for 3, 350 skilled workers who received their invitation to apply for permanent residency through the Express Entry draw.
-This number is only set to increase with larger intakes and a higher frequency of draws lined up for the rest of 2019 with a total of 14, 500 invitations already issued this year.
+February brought with it yet another welcome surprise for 3,350 skilled workers who received their Invitation to Apply (ITA) for permanent residency through the Express Entry draw.
+This number is only set to increase with larger intakes and a higher frequency of draws lined up for the rest of 2019 with a total of 14,500 invitations already issued this year.
 The trends also see a 70% increase in invitations compared to this time last year which means a larger quota has been established.

 What Does Express Entry Do?

 (which is linked to the Federal Skilled Worker, Federal Trades, and the Canadian Experience Class programs) was created by Canadian immigration authorities in 2015 to speed up the process of immigration to a period of as little as 6 months.
 This helps the right people enter the workforce faster than they would through a more traditional route.
 The Express Entry process starts by creating an online Express Entry profile that asks you questions based on certain criteria such as your age, education, work experience, language skills, and other program requirements.

 This information can be updated by you throughout the process according to new developments (such as a new qualification or further work experience) in your profile.
 Based on your answers, you are awarded points according to the Comprehensive Ranking System (CRS).
 Your score is then compared with other applicants’ scores that are also in the pool before the draw takes place (typically every 2 weeks).
 The highest-scoring profiles from this draw are then extended an Invitation to Apply (ITA) after which you must complete your application (with all the necessary documents in place) within 60 days to qualify for permanent residence.
 For help with your application, read our tips for success using the Express Entry system

 The February 20th Draw Statistics